-The Finnish National Agency for Education is responsible for developing education and life-long learning as well as promoting internationalisation in Finland.
+Description of Activities: The Finnish National Agency for Education is responsible for developing education and life-long learning as well as promoting internationalisation in Finland.
 The agency follows the development of educational objectives, content and methods according to the performance agreement with the Ministry of Education and Culture.

 The tasks of Finnish National Agency for Education include implementing national education policies, preparing the national core curricula and requirements for qualifications, developing education and teaching staff as well as providing services for the education sector and administrative services.

 The Agency is also responsible for coordinating exchange programmes, trainee opportunities and scholarship schemes as well as implementing and informing about EU programmes in Finland.
 It also supports the teaching of Finnish language and culture in universities outside Finland and raises the international profile of Finnish education.